 - Fits almost any bike.

 - H4 adapter prongs may be a bit short for some bikes.

-- Headlight won’t sit completely flush on some newer bikes.
+- The headlight won’t sit completely flush on some newer bikes.

 They have made a couple of different models for all kinds of uses.